allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 ### Weird response

 JSON is widely used as a part of communication standard between microservices.
-In client code we often use some automagic features that map JSON to a business object (for example, [Jackson](http://jackson.codehaus.org/)).
+In the client code we often use some automagic features that map JSON to a business object (for example, [Jackson](http://jackson.codehaus.org/)).
-There is no explicit conversion, we just call `readEntity` method giving as an argument a class that we want as a response, annotations on this class do the rest.
+There is no explicit conversion, we just call `readEntity` method giving as an argument a class that we want as a response.
+Annotations on this class do the rest.
 Because simplicity — it is easy to forget that assumption that server always returns JSON mappable to our business object is only a good belief.
 There are many reasons to fail here, like errors in implementation, misconfiguration or hardware failures.
-This can even be a cause of failure during error handling when you want to read detailed error message from the response.
-I saw the situation where JSON with error message was expected, but server returned 404 with HTML.
+This can even be a cause of failure during error handling when you want to read a detailed error message from the response.
+I saw a situation where JSON with an error message was expected, but the server returned 404 with HTML.
 The effect was an unhandled exception thrown in error handling routine.

-Wiremock gives us out-of-the-box possibility to inject this kind of failures.
+Wiremock gives us an out-of-the-box possibility to inject this kind of failures.
 In details, it is described on [Simulating Faults](http://wiremock.org/simulating-faults.html) page.
 You can choose between 3 kinds of bad responses: completely empty response, 200 OK response with garbage body or totally random data.
-Let's test all three cases, thanks to compact Spock syntax you need only a few lines of code:
+Let's test all three cases, thanks to the compact Spock syntax you need only a few lines of code:

 ```groovy
 @Unroll